Why branding is so important

 According to Wurkhouse, the Coca-Cola brand name alone was worth a staggering $67 million (R802 million) – more than 54% of the company’s stock market value.

 Need to get cracking creating your own, spectacular branding?
-Friends of Design can help – check out these full-time, part-time, online and corporate courses for all the design skills you’ll need to get the ball rolling.
+Friends of Design can help – check out these full-time, part-time, online and corporate trainings for all the design skills you’ll need to get the ball rolling.